All About Investment Fund Managers

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-- Senior Portfolio Manager
+- Vice President and Portfolio Manager

 - Asset Manager